Be our Young Researcher of the Year 2014!

-For the seventh time, academics is awarding the Young Researcher of the Year.
+For the eighth time, academics is awarding the Young Researcher of the Year.

 Award criteriaSince 2007, the No. 1 website for jobs in research and higher education in Germany has been honouring one young researcher each year who has had a lasting positive impact on research, higher education or R&D through outstanding commitment, visionary ideas or exemplary action.